deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "That's the goal."
 Powell said.
 "But: the goal only WORKS if it's inside the scoring circle in your team's target endzone.
 So if you're the blue team, you need to carry that thing deep into red territory, get it in the circle, and get either ball into it, and that ball has to start in the blue half of the field or else it's offside and doesn't count.
 Scoring is worth twenty points, but if you can score and then get the goal back to the home circle in YOUR endzone, then you get a permanent score multiplier."

-"Sir…how do we get the goal in the first place?"
+"Sir...how do we get the goal in the first place?"
 BASEBALL asked.

 Cavendish grinned.
 "You have to climb, gentlemen.
 Oh, one small point—most of the room's in microgravity, it's just the two meters at the floor and ceiling that aren't, and if the goal's being held up in the scoring circle, then the gravity at the ceiling turns off."